habitoz/football-standings/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-We would like to thank Microverse community.
+I would like to thank <a href="https://www.microverse.org/">Microverse</a> for providing the guidelines that made this project possible, <a href="https://www.behance.net/sakwadesignstudio">Nelson Sakawa</a> for providing the <a href="https://www.behance.net/gallery/31579789/Ballhead-App-(Free-PSDs)">design</a> for the user interface.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>